thaibault/storelocator/readme.md

                 // Options passed to the marker cluster.
                 markerCluster: {gridSize: 100, maxZoom : 11},
                 /*
-                    Search result precision tolerance to identify a marker as search result.
-                */
-                searchResultDistanceToleranceInMeter: 50,
-                /*
                     Specifies a zoom value wich will be adjusted after successfully picked a search result.
 If set to "null" no zoom change happens.